Rick Reynolds, LCSW

 Why don't they feel any guilt?

-Only a very small percentage of the population experiences no guilt when acting out.
-The vast majority does feel the prick of conscience, but they use defense mechanisms to push that guilt away.
+Only a very small percentage of the population experiences zero guilt when acting out.
+The vast majority does feel the prick of their conscience, but they use defense mechanisms to push that guilt away.
 Blaming, victim thinking, minimization, rationalization, and denial are techniques used as a way to justify their actions.
 If they have resentment toward their mate, they may justify their actions by feeling their mate deserves it.
 If they've been doing the behavior for a longer period of time, their heart may have become hardened to the behavior, and it no longer seems that bad.

 Did they ever really love me?